dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 <Card
     title="Job notifications"
-    body="Receive email or Slack channel notifications when a job run succeeds, fails, or is cancelled so you can respond quickly and begin remediation if necessary." link="/docs/deploy/job-notifications"
+    body="Receive email or Slack channel notifications when a job run succeeds, fails, or is canceled so you can respond quickly and begin remediation if necessary." link="/docs/deploy/job-notifications"
     icon="pencil-paper"/>